c3d/xl/doc/XL-1-syntax.md

 > that `⇒A2` is presently a valid name in XL.
 It is highty recommended
 > to not depend on this behavior, which is considered a bug.

-Case and delimiters are not be significant in XL, so that `JOE_DALTON` and `JoeDalton` are treated identically.
+Case and delimiters are not significant in XL, so that `JOE_DALTON` and `JoeDalton` are treated identically.

 > *NOTE* For historical reasons, the current implementations are quite